dulanachathurma/dulanachathurma/README.md

 🌱 Currently learning  Web Development Course in MIHA Institute.

-💬 I hope to one day develop a great mobile app and make it popular, like Facebook or PickMe.
+💬 I aim to develop an innovative AI-powered mobile app that integrates machine learning and robotics, making it as impactful and popular as platforms like Facebook or PickMe.

 💯 Fun fact: I love blending technology with creativity to build innovative solutions.